danielesdosa94/danielesdosa94/README.md

 - 🌱 I’m currently learning Computer Science and AI Engineering in CodeCademy.
 - 💞️ I’m looking to collaborate on Audio AI research and applications.
 - 📫 How to reach me: danielesdosa@gmail.com
 - ⚡ Fun fact: I'm a professional sound designer, I run an audio postproduction studio in Quito, Ecuador.
-I love movies, books, music and technology!
+I love movies, books, music and soccer!